BARGAINS ALL AROUND..

 TRAIN MARKET TALAD ROM HUB

-A fun and lively market on the way from Bangkok to the floating markets is the Talad Rom HUb train market.
+A fun and lively market on the way from Bangkok to the floating markets is the Talad Rom Hub train market.
 This market is build along the tracks of a daily scheduled train and passes the market a few times a day.
 Whenever the train arrives all the sellers gather thei goods and local produce to make sure nothing gets crushed.
 A few seconds later all the merchandise returns to their spot again for the local community to buy.
-An amazing and fun site to see!
+An amazing and fun site to see on our local markets highlights trip!

 OTHER BANGKOK MARKETS..